vnkt2005/aws/CodePipeline/codepipeline-handson.md

 10. Verify deployment on EC2 instance<br>
   - Go to EC2 instance --> Public IPv Address --> Copy --> Paste it in a browser <br>
   - See your application successfully deployed.

+# Troubleshooting while git clone
+Fix aws codecommit unable to access repository (The requested URL returned error: 403) in windows this was tested using windows10 pro

+when cloning a git this error was produced
+fatal: unable to access 'https://git-codecommit.us-east-1.amazonaws.com/v1/repos/RepositoryName': The requested URL returned error: 403

+to fix add the following git configuration git config --global credential.helper "!aws codecommit credential-helper $@" git config --global credential.UseHttpPath true

+check if git has system credential.helper by typing git config --system -l

+if it has remove it by typing
+git config --system --unset credential.helper